aryan877/blockwave/README.md

 🎉 Blockwave: Unleashing the Power of Social Media on the Blockchain

-🥳 We're thrilled to announce that Blockwave rocked the Spheron DAppathon on Devpost, winning an impressive 3rd prize of $1000 in the Mantle Track!
-Out of 180 outstanding projects, Blockwave stood out as a game-changer in the realm of social media apps. 🌟

 📱 Connect, Share, and Discover with Blockwave

 🌐 Blockwave is not your ordinary social media app.
 It's a revolutionary platform that combines the best of social networking with the power of blockchain technology.
 With a sleek Next.js frontend located in `/src/pages`, Blockwave offers a seamless and captivating user experience.